 7/8 Time signature counting

-How to recognize the time signature of a song
+How to find the time signature of a song